AVEVA/CONNECT-data-services-developer-docs/content/overview/what-is-ocs.md

 OSIsoft manages, operates, and maintains all aspects of the OCS platform.
 OCS is built and deployed on Microsoft Azure and operates outside the OSIsoft corporate firewall.
 Currently, OCS runs in two Azure regions: West US and West Europe.
 By housing the platform in multiple regions, OCS accommodates regulations that mandate where data must be stored.

-With OCS, you can perform virtually all actions on your data infrastructure by using modern, secure, developer-friendly REST APIs.
-OCS also provides an easy-to-use user interface.
+Access your data infrastructure through the OCS web-based portal or by using modern, secure, developer-friendly REST APIs.